jeremyruppel/astro/README.md

 - Minify javascript?
 - Cache!
 - Docs!
-- Find a better URL structure ...
-- ...
-OR make a loader script to abstract that away.
 - Collect shit tons of assets.
 - Similar endpoint for stylesheets.
 - Deploy to heroku.